top of page

 • Any therapies such as speech and language therapy, occupational therapy, physiotherapy, or the services provided by CAMHS (Child and Adolescent Mental Health Service) are delivered, if these provisions are in Section F.

 There is no legal defence for failing to secure the special educational provision in an EHC plan.
-The LA must also ensure sufficient funding to secure the provision specified in Section F.
+The LA must also ensure sufficient funding to secure the provision specified in Section F. Find our more about enforcing an EHCP here.

 What does the law and case law say about the LAs duty to provide EHCP provision?